MatthiasBart/bachelor-thesis/chapters/2-background.typ

 == Infrastructure Networks

-The #gls("nist") defines infrastructure networks as "a wireless network that requires the use of an infrastructure device, such as an access point or a base station, to facilitate communication between client devices" @nist_infrastructure_nodate.
+The #gls("nist") defines infrastructure networks as "a wireless network that requires the use of an infrastructure device, such as an access point or a base station, to facilitate communication between client devices" @nist_infrastructure_2018.
 Using underlying infrastructure that spans over wide areas let users communicate to seemingly anywhere.
 This is achieved due to a widespread net of connected computers called the internet, which is defined by the #gls("ietf") as "the single, interconnected, worldwide system of commercial, governmental, educational, and other computer networks that share (a) the protocol suite specified by the #gls("iab") (#gls("rfc", long: true) 2026) and (b) the name and address spaces managed by the #gls("icann") @shirey_internet_2007.
 While the user is connected he can communicate to nearly anywhere but when out of reach of the next entry point the user can not even transfer data to nearby device, no matter how close these might be.

 == Ad-hoc Networks

-The #gls("nist") defines ad-hoc networks as "a wireless network that allows easy connection establishment between wireless client devices in the same physical area without the use of an infrastructure device, such as an access point or a base station" @nist_adhoc_nodate.
+The #gls("nist") defines ad-hoc networks as "a wireless network that allows easy connection establishment between wireless client devices in the same physical area without the use of an infrastructure device, such as an access point or a base station" @nist_adhoc_2022.
 Even when the next entry point to the internet is out of reach nearby devices can communicate with each other but are limited to the nodes that form this new separate network.

 == Satellite phones<satellite>

 While satellite phones seemingly solve the mentioned problems they are not widely spread in the day-to-day use and only used for emergency services or roadside assistance in modern iPhones @apple_inc_connect_2025.
 Another problem that is increasingly present is space debris which has more than doubled since 2007 and is yet to increase with more and more space missions emerging.
-These junks of different parts of satellites or rockets can potentially destroy more satellites which again leads to more space debris or outages in GPS or satellite phoning services @european_space_agency_about_nodate.
+These junks of different parts of satellites or rockets can potentially destroy more satellites which again leads to more space debris or outages in GPS or satellite phoning services @european_space_agency_about_2017.

 === Starlink Direct to Cell<starlink>

 While Starlink operates on similar ideas they offer multiple advantages over normal geostationary satellites.
 While geostationary satellites orbit at 35.786 kilometers Starlink satellites orbit much closer at about 550 kilometers from the Earth reducing latency and decreasing space traffic in the geostationary field.
-Starlink also claims that their satellites include a collision avoidance system which notices potential collisions and actively dodges the other object @starlink_satellite_nodate.
+Starlink also claims that their satellites include a collision avoidance system which notices potential collisions and actively dodges the other object @starlink_satellite_2025.

 #figure(
     box(stroke: gray, inset: 1em,
       image("/figures/starlink.png", width: 55%)
     ),
-    caption: [Abstract structure of Starlink's network. @starlink_satellite_nodate] )<fig:starlink>
+    caption: [Abstract structure of Starlink's network. @starlink_satellite_2025] )<fig:starlink>